Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Experiment

 Further, we verify the performance of GI with both the optimization and input transformation methods.
-We integrate it into several state-of-the-art methods under DIM, SIM, and TIM respectively to test its performance.
-The results are shown in the \textbf{Supplementary Material {3}}, and it can be seen that combining our methods can lead to a significant increase in the success rate of the attack.

-Moreover, we follow the experimental setup CTM in \cite{DBLP:journals/corr/abs-1908-06281} and then combine them with the gradient optimization methods: MI-FGSM, NI-FGSM and VT respectively to test the performance.
-It is important to mention here that the VT brings non-negligible time and space cost in terms of attack performance, so in order to make a fair comparison, we test attack performance under both M(N)I-CT-FGSM and VM(N)I-CT-FGSM.
-The final results are shown in the Table~\ref{tab2}.
-Overall, under M(N)I-CT-FGSM condition, our method can further improve the attack success rate by 8.1\% in average, and the attack performance achieve that of the previous state-of-the-art method VM(N)I-CT-FGSM while obtaining a significant reduction in attack time and space costs.
-In particular, the final method, GI-M(N)I-VT-FGSM, can achieve an average attack success rate of 88.2\% $\sim$ 95\%, which exceeds previous state-of-the-art method VM(N)I-CT-FGSM by 7.6\% in average.
+We follow the experimental setup CT in \citep{DBLP:journals/corr/abs-1908-06281} and then combine them with the gradient optimization methods: MI-FGSM, NI-FGSM and VT respectively to test the performance.
+It is crucial to note that the VT entails a non-negligible time and space cost concerning attack performance.
+To ensure a fair comparison, we test attack performance under both M(N)I-CT-FGSM and VM(N)I-CT-FGSM.
+The final results are shown in Table~\ref{tab2}.
+In the M(N)I-CT-FGSM condition, our proposed method demonstrates a notable enhancement in the attack success rate, achieving an average improvement of 8.1\%.
+Moreover, our approach achieves a comparable attack performance to the previous state-of-the-art method VM(N)I-CT-FGSM, all the while requiring less than \textbf{one-tenth of the time} to execute.
+In particular, the final method, GI-M(N)I-VT-FGSM, can achieve an average attack success rate of 88.2\% $\sim$ 95.0\%, which exceeds the previous state-of-the-art method VM(N)I-CT-FGSM by 7.6\% in average.